tonethar/IGME-230-GDD-2017-Fall/README.md

 * Written Final Exam (will be on the last day of class)

 ### Homework (10%)
+Completing the HW and in-class exercises is essential to learning the course material.
+Failing 5 homework and/or in-class assignments will result in an immediate "F" grade in the course.

+HW and ICE will NOT be accepted late without a valid excuse (procrastination, and missing the dropbox by 1 minute, are not valid excuses).
+If you feel you have legitimate excuse, please contact the professor outside of class either by email or during office hours.

 ### Attendance & Participation (5%)
 Note: 1 absence 4/5 points, 2 absences 3/5 points, 3 absences 1.5/5 points, 4 absences 0 points. **Each additional absence is 5% off of final average.** Arriving late is 1/2 absence.
 Facebooking or similar off-task activity during lectures or demos will count as a absence for the day.